Two more 9/11 World Trade Center victims identified nearly 20 years later

-NEW YORK (WPIX) – Two more victims of the 9/11 World Trade Center attacks have been identified nearly two decades later, officials said Tuesday.
+NEW YORK, N.Y.
+(WPIX) – Two more victims of the 9/11 World Trade Center attacks have been identified nearly two decades later, officials said Tuesday.

 Dorothy Morgan and an unidentified man, whose name is being withheld at the request of his family, are the 1,646th and 1,647th people to be identified through ongoing DNA analysis of unidentified remains recovered from the disaster, the New York City Office of Chief Medical Examiner announced.